nkblab-genomics/VNCI-BreastCancer-analysis/README.md

 # VNCI-BreastCancer-analysis

 Dependencies for  DNAdragon2.7.0
-1. Python3 (tested on Python 3.6.8) with 'os', 'pandas' and 'snakemake' modules installed
+1. Python3 (tested on Python 3.6.8) with 'os', 'pandas' and 'snakemake' modules installed in SGE-cluster
 2. Requires fastqc, trimmomatic, bwa, qualimap, samtools, picard, GATK versions 3.8-1-0 and >=4.1.4.1 installed

 usage: